 Important Information for Non-Emergency Medical Transportation Providers

-Bayou Health has transformed the Medicaid program and how health care is delivered for more than 900,000 recipients.
+Healthy Louisiana (formerly Bayou Health) has transformed the Medicaid program and how health care is delivered for more than 900,000 recipients.
 There are a few things Medicaid non-emergency medical transportation (NEMT) providers need to know:

 The information below answers common NEMT trip authorization and claims submittal questions.

 How NEMT trips are authorized and claims processed for 1) Medicaid recipients not enrolled in a Health Plan who remain in regular Medicaid

 The Louisiana Medicaid contractor for non-emergency medical transportation is Southeastrans, and this organization authorizes NEMT trips.
 Southeastrans authorizes non-emergency medical transportation for Medicaid recipients not enrolled in a Health Plan - those who are in "regular" Medicaid/fee for service.

 Molina, the Medicaid fiscal intermediary, will receive and process (pay/deny) claims submitted by NEMT providers for these Medicaid recipients.

 How NEMT trips are authorized and claims processed for members of the Managed Care Organizations.